nbreden00/Pokemon-Showdown-Assistant/README.md

 # Pokemon-Showdown-Assistant

 Application that allows Pokemon to be looked up and their stats displayed.
 Can also be used to get Pokemon automatically from a Pokemon Showdown battle (given a link to the battle).
+* Only supports Pokemon that are in the [PokeAPI](https://pokeapi.co/) database.
+As of 04/14/2020 they do not have generation 8 Pokemon.

 ## Requirements